hansiglaser/pas-gpib/README.rst

   cd ../..
   git submodule              # shows that submodules are at a newer state
                              # than referenced by the main project
-  git add host/pas-libusb    # tell git to use the most current revision of
+  git add pas-libusb         # tell git to use the most current revision of
                              # this submodule
   git commit                 # commit git push                   # and push to GitHub